AntoniosBarotsis/antoniosbarotsis.github.io/content/pages/about.md

 - A proof of concept - clone of the C# AutoFixture package in Java - [[repo](https://github.com/AntoniosBarotsis/BudgetFixture)] [[blog](../posts/budget_fixture)]
-- A CLI interface to Git-Hooks through `yml` files - [[repo](https://github.com/AntoniosBarotsis/Rember)] [[blog](../posts/zip_it_and_ship_it)]
+- A CLI tool to Git-Hooks through `yml` files - [[repo](https://github.com/AntoniosBarotsis/Rember)] [[blog](../posts/zip_it_and_ship_it)]
 - A Discord bot that generates graphs on Covid data -